-That DARK or LIGHT tells the braider which shank of the bicolor loop should finish in upper position on the finger (after the transfer is done).
-The chart will work no matter what order of darks and lights you start out with – no complicated loop “set-up” configuration required.
+Basically, that DARK or LIGHT cell tells the braider which shank of the bicolor loop should finish upward after the transfer is done.
+Following the chart will produce the desired pattern regardless of the order of darks and lights you start out with – no complicated loop “set-up” configuration required.

-The way this works in actual practice: Before braiding a ‘row’ (one repetition of the left and right braiding moves), you check that row in the chart and see that the left loop transfer should finish ‘DARK up’.
+The way this works in actual practice: Before braiding a ‘row’ (one repetition of all the left and right braiding moves), you check that row in the chart and see that the left loop transfer should finish ‘DARK up’.
 You then approach the loop transfer while thinking: “Dark up!”
 If you see that the transferring loop’s dark shank is already up – no turn!
 But if its light shank is up – turn it!

-Note: in one row, the left “Dark” might require turning the loop, whereas in the following row, that same left “Dark” might require NOT turning the loop, depending on how the loops are being held – this is especially the case at the beginning of braiding, or when switching between two different color-patterns.
+Note: in one row of braiding, the left “Dark” on the charted row might require turning the loop, whereas in the following row of braiding, that same left “Dark” might require NOT turning the loop, depending on what color happens to be ‘up’ on the new loop that now due to be transferred.

-Eventually you’ll probably be able to remember the instructions for both transfers of a row, so you’re more likely to be thinking “DARK up! – LIGHT up!” while making the following two loop transfers, before checking the chart again.
-With Edge pattern, all there is is one charted row, so you’ve already memorized the whole chart!
+Eventually you’ll probably be able to remember the instructions for both transfers of a row, so you’re more likely to be thinking “DARK up, LIGHT up!” while making the following two loop transfers, before checking the chart again.
+The pattern chart for Edge has only one row, so you’ve already memorized the whole chart!

-With the exception of Edge Pattern, the charts for automatic patterns usually have the same number of rows as the number of loops in the braid, so 5 rows for a 5-loop ‘automatic’ pattern usually consists of 5 rows, 7 rows for a 7-loop pattern and so forth.
+With the exception of Edge Pattern, the charts for automatic patterns usually have the same number of rows as the number of loops in the braid.
+So the chart for a 5-loop ‘automatic’ pattern usually consists of 5 rows, 7 rows for a 7-loop pattern and so forth.
 For a non-automatic/ true pick-up pattern, the chart might be any number of rows.